Juliocesar-sec/Network-Portfolio/Firewall/PfSense/Readme.md

 - ❗ Exposing ports incorrectly is extremely risky
 - ❗ Always make backups of your configuration

-🧠 **Best Practices**
+ **Best Practices**

+ Running pfSense effectively is not just about configuring rules, but about maintaining a secure and controlled network posture over time.
+Good firewall design follows consistent principles that reduce exposure and simplify troubleshooting.

 - 🔒 Principle of least privilege

+ Only allow the minimum level of access required for systems and users to function.

+* Avoid broad “allow any” rules
+* Restrict traffic by source, destination, and service
+* Limit administrative access to trusted hosts only

+This reduces the attack surface and prevents unnecessary exposure of services.

 - 🌐 Use VPN for remote access
+-
+Remote administration should never rely on direct exposure of internal services.

+* Use VPN solutions like OpenVPN, IPsec, or WireGuard
+* Require authentication before network access is granted
+* Encrypt all remote traffic between users and the network

+This ensures secure access without opening internal systems to the public internet.

 - 🚫 Minimize open ports
+-
+Every open port represents a potential entry point.

+* Close unused services and interfaces
+* Only expose required services to external networks
+* Regularly audit firewall rules to remove unnecessary exceptions

+A smaller attack surface means fewer opportunities for exploitation.

 - 📊 Monitor logs constantly

+Logging provides visibility into network activity and potential threats.

+* Review firewall logs for blocked and allowed traffic
+* Identify unusual patterns or repeated connection attempts
+* Use logs for troubleshooting and incident detection

+Consistent monitoring helps detect issues before they escalate.

 - 🔄 Keep the system updated regularly
+-
+Security updates are essential for maintaining system integrity.

+* Apply pfSense updates as they are released
+* Patch underlying FreeBSD components when required
+* Update installed packages and plugins

+Unpatched systems are one of the most common causes of firewall compromise.

+---

 🔄 **pfSense vs UFW vs IPTABLES**